 A discriminator determines the existence or non-existence of a schema component in the data stream.
 If the discriminator is successful, then the component is said to be known to exist, and any subsequent errors will not cause backtracking at the nearest point of uncertainty.
 Details of the behavior of a DFDL parser and the role of discriminators are given in Section 9.3 Parsing Algorithm.

-Discriminators can also be used to force a resolution earlier during the parsing of a model group so that subsequent parsing errors are treated as processing errors of a known schema component rather than a failure to find that schema component.
+Discriminators can also be used to force a resolution earlier during the parsing of a model group so that subsequent parsing errors are treated as Processing Errors of a known schema component rather than a failure to find that schema component.
 This may greatly improve the efficiency of DFDL parsing in some implementations, as well as improving the diagnostic information provided by a DFDL parser when given malformed data.

 Examples of dfdl:discriminator annotation are below :